wongd-hub/obsidian-vault/statistics/reinforcement-learning/2 RL Markov Decision Processes.md

 ### Return

 - The *return* is what we want to maximise.
+    - Most Markov reward and decision processes are discounted.
+        - Mathematically convenient to do so and avoids infinite returns in cyclic Markov processes
+        - There is more uncertainty in the future due to the fact that we don't have a perfect model of the environment
+        - Natural in financial settings since [money earned now will earn more interest than money earned later](https://www.investopedia.com/articles/03/082703.asp)
+        - There is a natural preference for immediate rewards over future rewards in human/animal behaviour
+        - It is possible to use un-discounted Markov processes (i.e. $\gamma=1$) if we know that all sequences end in a terminal node

 > [!info] Definition: Return
 > The *return* $G_t$ is the total *discounted* return from time-step $t$